-Prominent Kremlin critic Litvinenko died after drinking tea laced with radioactive polonium in a high-scale London hotel in November 2006.
+The 43-year-old Litvinenko died in hospital a few days after drinking tea laced with radioactive polonium in a high-scale London hotel in November 2006.

 Lugovoi was one of the two Russian suspects who met Litvinenko at the hotel.

-He at the time owned a successful security firm with reputed close government connections and with the help of the state media used the scandal to develop a tremendous following and a seat in Russia's lower house of parliament.
+Lugovoi at the time owned a successful security firm with reputed close government connections and with the help of the state media used the scandal to develop a strong following and a seat in Russia's lower house of parliament.

 Moscow's refusal to extradite Lugovoi after the murder further complicated its relations with London and the two sides are only slowly regaining each other's trust.